iosmany/clean-architecture-dotnet/README.md

 eCommerce Solution - Clean Architecture (.NET)

-This project is an eCommerce solution built with .NET and follows the principles of Clean Architecture.
+This project is mockup built with .NET and follows the principles of Clean Architecture.
 It demonstrates a scalable, maintainable, and testable approach to software design, ideal for modern web applications.

 Key Features
 Layered Architecture: Follows Clean Architecture principles, separating concerns between application layers (Domain, Application, Infrastructure, and Presentation).